Windos/windos.github.io/_posts/2018-05-13-crouton-heroimages.md

 so right off the bat you’ll have a few more lines of code than you might normally have had.

-First, let’s sort out the test and image we’ll be using:
+First, let’s sort out the text and image we’ll be using:

 ```powershell
 $Text1 = New-BTText -Content 'Intruder Alert!'